Filing Taxes When You Live in One State and Work in Another

 Do I have to file taxes in two states?

-How can I avoid double taxation if I am required to file in more than one state?
+How to avoid double taxation when filing in more than one state

-Where should I file state taxes if I moved during the year?
+How to file taxes if you moved states during the year

-If you permanently moved to another state, you will be required to file two state returns: one for each state you lived in during the tax year (assuming both states charge income tax).
+If you permanently moved to another state, you’ll need to file two state returns: one for each state you lived in during the tax year (assuming both states charge income tax).

 You may be able to claim part-year residence, which will allow you to divide your income between the two states instead of paying taxes twice.